JustinPrivitera/Simple-Proofs/README.md

 The idea is to use graphs to do simple proofs.

-Currently, it uses a couple axioms about natural numbers and there are two example proofs underneath the code demonstrating functionality.
-I would like to add more axioms and greater functionality.
+Currently, it uses three axioms about natural numbers and there are four example proofs underneath the code demonstrating functionality.
+Three of the proofs are trivial and one is nontrivial.

 Run with ./proof.py or python3 proof.py